THIS POST MAY CONTAIN COMPENSATED LINKS. LEARN MORE ON MY DISCLOSURE PAGE

 Disney Cruise Food Allergies

 It can be stressful dining out when you have to deal with food allergies.
-However, Disney Cruise Lines is expert at accommodation guests with food allergies.
+However, Disney Cruise Lines is an expert at accommodation guests with food allergies.

 As soon as you book you can ask for a note to be made that you have food allergies.
 The dining room staff will have this communicated to them so that they know from the minute you arrive that you have special dining requirements.